Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: A necessary condition for bifurcations

 with $C$ being a smooth embedded $J$-curve of genus $g\le h$ and $\varphi:C'\to C$ being an element of $\overline\clM_h(C,k)$ for some integer $k\ge 1$.
 Then, exactly one of the following must be true. \begin{enumerate}[\normalfont(i)] \item We have $g = h$, $k = 1$ and $\varphi:C'\to C$ is an isomorphism. \item The natural pullback map

 is injective but not surjective. \end{enumerate} \end{Theorem} The alternative (\ref{nec_cond_bif}) provides a necessary condition for bifurcations of the moduli spaces of embedded pseudo-holomorphic curves to occur.
-Before proceeding to the proof, we make a few remarks comparing this to similar statements in the literature and pointing out some natural extensions of this result. \begin{Remark} \begin{enumerate}[\normalfont (a)] \item If we further suppose that there exists a sequence $C_\nu$ of embedded $J_\nu$-curves of genus $g$ converging to $C$ (this is ensured, for example, if $D^N_{C,J}$ is surjective), then the rescaling argument used to prove \cite[Proposition B.1]{Wendl-19} yields the weaker conclusion $\ker\varphi^*D^N_{C,J}\ne 0$. \item Theorem \ref{compactness-result} rules out the possibility of a sequence of simple curves of genus $h$ converging in the Gromov topology to an embedded curve of genus $g<h$ with some ghost components attached.
-In particular, if $A\in H_2(X,\mathbb Z)$ is a primitive homology class in a $6$-dimensional symplectic manifold $(X,\omega)$ with $c_1(A) = 0$, then for any path $\gamma$ in $\clJ_{\normalfont\text{emb}}(X,\omega)$ (in the sense of \cite[Definition 2.36]{doan2019counting}), the moduli space $\clM_h^{\normalfont\text{emb}}(X,\gamma,A)$ of embedded genus $h$ curves of class $A$ is compact.
-This can be used to recover \cite[Theorem 1.5(1)]{doan2019counting}. \item If $\iota:C\to X$ is just a simple $J$-curve and not necessarily an embedding, then the $2$-term complex of vector bundles concentrated in degrees $-1$ and $0$ (equipped with their respective Cauchy--Riemann operators) serves as a replacement for the normal bundle $N_C$ equipped with the operator $D^N_{C,J}$.
-It should be possible to extend our proof of Theorem \ref{compactness-result} to the case when $\iota$ is simple provided we replace $D^N_{C,J}$ by $N^\bullet_\iota$ in the conclusion. \item The restriction in Theorem \ref{compactness-result} to finite dimensional families of almost complex structures suffices for all applications we are aware of but it should be possible to extend our proof to the infinite dimensional case as well.
+Before proceeding to the proof, we make a few remarks comparing this to similar statements in the literature and point out a natural extension of this result. \begin{remark} \begin{enumerate}[\normalfont (a)] \item If we further suppose that there exists a sequence $\{ C_\nu \}$ of embedded $J_\nu$-curves of genus $g$ converging to $C$ (this is ensured, for example, if $D^N_{C,J}$ is surjective), then the rescaling argument used to prove \cite[Proposition B.1]{Wendl-19} yields the weaker conclusion $\ker\varphi^*D^N_{C,J}\ne 0$. \item Theorem \ref{compactness-result} rules out the possibility of a sequence of simple curves of genus $h$ converging in the Gromov topology to an embedded curve of genus $g<h$ with some ghost components attached.
+In particular, if $A\in \overline{H}_2(X,\mathbb Z)$ is a primitive homology class in a $6$-dimensional symplectic manifold $(X,\omega)$ with $c_1(A) = 0$, then for any path $\gamma$ in $\clJ_{\normalfont\text{emb}}(X,\omega)$ (in the sense of \cite[Definition 2.36]{doan2019counting}), the moduli space $\clM_h^{\normalfont\text{emb}}(X,\gamma,A)$ of embedded genus $h$ curves of class $A$ is compact.
+This can be used to recover \cite[Theorem 1.5(1)]{doan2019counting}. \item The restriction in Theorem \ref{compactness-result} to finite dimensional families of almost complex structures suffices for all applications we are aware of but it should be possible to extend our proof to the infinite dimensional case as well.
 We would have to replace the appeal to Brouwer's Invariance of Domain (as in \textsection\ref{compactness-conclusion}) by a more careful analysis of the differential of the inclusion from Lemma \ref{compatible-thick}.
-To deal with the lack of differentiability of the moduli space near curves with nodal domains, one would have to use suitable relative tangent bundles associated to canonical ``rel--$C^\infty$ structures" on the moduli spaces as in \cite{rel-smooth}. \end{enumerate} \end{Remark}
+To deal with the lack of differentiability of the moduli space near curves with nodal domains, one would have to use suitable relative tangent bundles associated to canonical ``rel--$C^\infty$ structures" on the moduli spaces as in \cite{rel-smooth}. \end{enumerate} \end{remark}

 The remainder of this section is devoted to the proof of Theorem \ref{compactness-result}.
 The main idea of the argument is given in \textsection\ref{outline} and involves counting dimensions of moduli spaces.
 However, there are some issues related to transversality which we need to overcome before this outline can be turned into a rigorous proof.
 In \textsection\ref{compactness-prep}--\textsection\ref{compactness-big-sec}, we show how to tackle these issues and complete the proof in \textsection\ref{compactness-conclusion}.